CVR Energy, Inc.

 To assess relative profitability and valuation, we examine the Return on Equity (ROE) and Price-to-Earnings (P/E) ratios.

-CVI vs REGI Comparison February 2026
+CVI vs CSAN Comparison March 2026

 CVI plays a significant role within the Energy sector.
 Its performance reflects broader market trends and attracts considerable investor interest.